Why should you go electric?

 Better for the Environment

-As EVs are powered by electric motors they produce ZERO CO2 in the running of the vehicle.
-Emissions are still produced in the generation of electricity to charge the vehicles, however this is still up to 40% less than a conventional ICE vehicle.
+EV's produce ZERO CO2 during in the running of the vehicle.
+Emissions are still produced in the generation of electricity to charge the vehicles, however this is still up to 40% less than a traditional petrol/diesel vehicle.

 Charging Point Grants

-When buying a Wall Box charger for your home, you can receive a grant from the Office for Low Emission Vehicles (OLEV) of up to £500.
-The grant is named the Electric Vehicle Homecharge Scheme (EVHS) and covers the cost of the charger and installation.
+Electric vehicles need power.
+If you are purchasing a charger for your home, you can receive a grant from the Office for Low Emission Vehicles (OLEV) of up to £500.
+The grant pays towards the cost of the charger and installation.

-The energy saving trust Scotland provides a grant of up to £300 through the Scottish Government.
-With this and the EVHS grant, Scottish residents can save up to £800 on purchasing a Wall Box charger.
+The energy saving trust Scotland provides an additional grant of up to £300 through the Scottish Government - learn more.

-To see our Electric Vehicle e-brouchure click here.
+To see our Electric Vehicle e-brochure click here.